Home

 To reach these objectives, PEARL is focusing on the development of planar, conventional n-i-p, and further n-i-c, device architectures utilizing low-temperature carbon pastes as the top electrodes aiming to the emerging markets of building integrated photovoltaics (BIPV), vehicle integrated photovoltaics (VIPV) and internet of things (IoT).

-Flexible Perovskite solar cell roll-to-roll processing at VTTs pilot line
+Flexible perovskite solar cell roll-to-roll processing at VTTs pilot line

 © VTT Oy